yh48/yh48.github.io/_posts/2018-12-31-paper-reading-18dec.markdown

 D(i, X) is the average distance of i to the instances in cluster X (X not equals to A).

 $$b(i)=minimum(D(i, X)), for\ X\in\ C,\ X\neq A$$

-# Inferrering causal impact using bayesian structural time-series models

-This paper is published by Google.
-Introduced a method of causal inferance method, and a toolbox (but in R).

-It is a good improvement of some old methods like DID.